-Ameerah McBride is the Title IX Coordinator for Texas State University.
-Ameerah also serves as Chief Diversity Office and Director of the Office of Equity and Access.
+Ameerah McBride is the Title IX coordinator for Texas State University.
+Ameerah also serves as Chief Diversity Officer and Director of the Office of Equity and Inclusion.
 She is committed to providing a prompt and equitable response to all reports of sexual discrimination.

-- Establish a centralized reporting process for all sexual misconduct allegations
+- Establishing a centralized reporting process for all sexual misconduct allegations

-- Conduct on-going and annual climate checks/tracking/monitoring of sexual misconduct allegations on campus
+- Conducting ongoing and annual climate checks, tracking and monitoring of sexual misconduct allegations on campus

-- Coordinate all training, education and prevention efforts
+- Coordinating all training, education and prevention efforts

 Complaint Process Overview